Data Driven Optimization of GPU efficiency for Distributed LLM-Adapter Serving: Conclusions

 \section{Conclusions}

-We presented a data-driven pipeline to improve GPU efficiency in distributed \gls{LLM}-adapter serving through workload-aware adapter placement.
-We evaluated the approach under heterogeneous workloads against multiple baselines, including a comparison with dLoRA’s proactive mechanism.
-The results show that the pipeline accurately identifies the feasible packing limit \(Max_{pack}\) and selects an appropriate \(A_{max}\) to maximize throughput and minimize the number of required GPUs to serve a given workload.
+We presented a data-driven pipeline to address the adapter caching problem, improving GPU efficiency in distributed \gls{LLM}-adapter serving through workload-aware adapter placement.
+We evaluated the approach under heterogeneous and diverse workloads against state-of-the-art baselines.
+The results demonstrate that the pipeline effectively maximizes per-GPU throughput while minimizing the number of GPUs required to serve the target workloads, without incurring starvation or memory errors.
 The pipeline can be integrated into production systems to periodically update placements for predictable workload patterns, reducing the amount of needed hardware.
 The freed GPUs can be reassigned to other workloads to improve overall system efficiency or powered down to reduce energy consumption.
-Central to this approach is a high-fidelity Digital Twin for \gls{LLM}-adapter serving, which closely reproduces real-system performance at low cost, enabling efficient ML training and supporting additional optimization tasks beyond this work.
+Central to this approach is a Digital Twin for \gls{LLM}-adapter serving, which closely reproduces real-system performance at low cost, enabling efficient ML training with performance data and supporting additional optimization tasks beyond this work.